nstielau/autogen_iterations/README.md

 Temperature was set a 0, and it was struggling to come up with a solution.
 When I bumped the temperature to 0.95, it came up with a solution on the first iteration.

-Subsequent testing did not show as direct an impact of temperature.

 After that, I created temperature-specific files, using the git history as the log.
+However, subsequent testing did not show as direct an impact of temperature.